 You Timed It Wrong

-Ask ten people when the best time to sell your house in Boise might be and you might get ten different answers.
+Ask ten people when the best time to sell your house in Idaho might be and you might get ten different answers.
 It’s generally accepted that spring is the ideal time to list a house while spring and summer are the best times to sell.
 But that’s not always the case and a lot of it depends on your house, it’s location, and what your “customer” looks like.
-Are you selling a single-family house that a family with young kids would love to buy or are you selling an apartment in Boise perfect for a solo buyer?
-These all factor into the right times to sell your Boise house.
+Are you selling a single-family house that a family with young kids would love to buy or are you selling an apartment in Idaho perfect for a solo buyer?
+These all factor into the right times to sell your Idaho house.

 The truth is that you may have mistimed things.
 Or perhaps the housing market made a wrong turn and you’re paying the price.
 There’s only so much you can control and oftentimes the housing market shifts before you realize it’s too late and you’re stuck with a house on the market for months.

 Why won’t your Idaho house sell?
 As you can see there are lots of reasons.
 The solutions to those problems often cost a lot of money, and as we said, that’s no guarantee you’ll sell any faster.
 Plus, you’re looking at real estate agent commissions, closing costs, and questionable buyers who can back out anytime.

 A great way to avoid all the time, hassle, and costs is to sell your house as-is right now to Gem State Cash Offer.
 We will buy your house as-is, so you don’t need to make any repairs or clean up.
 We will make you a fair cash offer within days, often as fast as 24 hours from the time you contact us.
 We will buy your house fast and we will give you cash for it.
 We’ll close on your schedule, so we can close in a matter of days or you can take your time.
 We want you to feel comfortable and we want you to not have to worry about why you can’t sell your Boise house anymore.
 Contact us today and get your no-obligation offer!